moinkse/moinkse/README.md

 "# moinkse"

+hi,

-just a basic website template :)
+what we have here is just a basic website template based on simple portfolio or, with few more changes, realy basic blog and even fanpage.

 i rly hope 4 3 ;)

+gday to u sir.